Dion Dawkins: Professional career

 Dawkins received an invitation to the Senior Bowl and started at guard for the North team.
 The North lost 16–15 to the South and he was named the Senior Bowl's top offensive lineman.
 He improved his draft stock after practicing and performing well during the Senior Bowl.
 He attended the NFL Combine and completed all of the combine drills and positional drills.
 At Temple's Pro Day, Dawkins opted to attempt the vertical jump again and added two inches to his number from the Combine.
 He performed well in the positional drills with 40 scouts and representatives from all 32 NFL teams scouting him and 13 other teammates, including Temple's feature prospect, Haason Reddick.

 Dawkins had private workouts with four teams, including the San Francisco 49ers, Carolina Panthers, Denver Broncos, and Indianapolis Colts.
-Dawkins had projections to be a second round pick.
-He was ranked the second-best guard in the draft by Sports Illustrated, the third-best guard by ESPN, the third-best interior offensive lineman by NFL analyst Mike Mayock, and the fourth-best offensive tackle by NFL analyst Bucky Brooks and NFLDraftScout.com.
+He was projected to be a second round pick, and was ranked the second-best guard in the draft by Sports Illustrated, the third-best guard by ESPN, the third-best interior offensive lineman by NFL analyst Mike Mayock, and the fourth-best offensive tackle by NFL analyst Bucky Brooks and NFLDraftScout.com.